 - Understand the difference between risk assessment and risk evaluation

-- Understand the methodology of risk treatment, application, residual risk and review of risk treatment plan
+- Understand the methodology of risk treatment, application, residual risk and review of the risk treatment plan

 - Know and understand the importance of the statement of applicability in the ISMS, and how it is used

-- Know the difference between an IS event and incident.
+- Know the difference between an IS event and an incident.